-CO1 To develop an understanding of the concept of human resource management and to understand its relevance in organizations.
-CO2 To develop a necessary skill set for the application of various HR issues.
-CO3 To analyze the strategic issues and strategies required to select and develop manpower resources.
-CO4 To integrate the knowledge of HR concepts to make correct business decisions CO5 Ability to handle employee issues and evaluate the new trends in HRM.
+To develop the understanding of the concept of human resource management and to understand its relevance in organizations To develop necessary skill set for application of various HR issues.
+To analyse the strategic issues and strategies required to select and develop manpower resources.
+To integrate the knowledge of HR concepts to take correct business decisions Ability to handle employee issues and evaluate the new trends in HRM.

-Type Code Financial Accounting and Analysis L-T-P Credits Marks MB MB-T-PC-107 I maneral freedaming and finally sis 3-0-0 3 100
+Type Code Financial Accounting & Analysis L-T-P Credit Marks MB MB-T-PC-107 3-0-0 3 100

-Objectives To familiarize the students with accounting principles and acquaint them with accounting mechanisms, processes, and systems to develop their skills of preparing financial statements.
+Objectives To familiarize the students with accounting principles and acquaint them with accounting mechanisms, process and systems so as to develop their skills of preparing financial statements.
 To develop their ability to read annual reports and develop their skills to interpret financial statements.
 To familiarize the students with different financial accounting concepts affecting stakeholders.

-Pre-Requisites Make the students understand statistics, principles of accounting, finance, and pre-calculus.
-Teaching Scheme Regular classroom lectures with the use of ICT as needed.
-Each session is planned to be interactive with a focus on real-world problem solving through case lets.
+Pre-Requisites Make the students understand in statistics, principles of accounting, finance at pre-calculus.
+Teaching Scheme Regular classroom lectures with use of ICT as needed.
+Each session is planned to be interactive with focus on real-world problem solving through case